anshu189/gtrack/docs/GTrak – Product Requirements Document (PRD).md

 # 6. Future Scope & Product Evolution

 This section outlines features that are intentionally excluded from the MVP but have been considered during the architectural design.
-The application's foundation should support these enhancements without requiring significant refactoring.

 ---